- Fugro EarthData, Inc.

 work tiles went through a water classification routine based on the collected water

-polygons.
-6) The time stamps for all points were converted to Adjusted Standard GPS
+for all points that are stored in GPS Weekly Time were converted to Adjusted Standard

 date and the current GPS time stamp were used in calculating the Adjusted Standard